rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 In this tutorial, we would monitor the [MLService](MLService/) that has been developed in the [MLProjectManagement tutorial](../MLProjectManagement/).
 Check the [sample service](MLService/).
 You can practice to add many metrics as you want.

-* test if the ML service work
+First, test if the ML service work.
 Start the server
 ```bash
 python server.py
 ```